ann-shen/camping-go/README.md

 - react-select
 - react-google-places-autocomplete
--

 # Contact Me

-If you got any problem or suggestion with Re-Live, please feel free to contact with me via email.
+If you got any problem or suggestion with Camping Go, please feel free to contact with me via email.

 Author: Ann Shen